cabo/mtct/draft-bormann-core-media-content-type-format.md

 {: #http-ct artwork-align="center" title="Content-Type ABNF from RFC 7231"}
 </blockquote>

+In the ABNF as established by
-We don't follow this inclusive use established by {{?RFC2616}}, parts of which became {{-http}}, namely to use the term media-type for a Media-Type-Name with parameters; note that {{RFC2616}} was quite confused about this by claiming (Section 3.7):
+{{?RFC2616}}, parts of which became {{-http}}, the rule name media-type is used for a Media-Type-Name with parameters attached.
+We don't follow this inclusive use of media-type; note that
+{{RFC2616}} was quite confused about this term by claiming ({{Section 3.7 of RFC2616}}):

 >   Media-type values are registered with the Internet Assigned Number
 >   Authority (IANA \[19]).

 This clearly reverts to the understanding of Media-Type-Name we use.

-We instead define as a separate term:
+Instead of prolonging this confusion, we define as a separate term:

 Content-Type:
 : A Media-Type-Name, optionally associated with parameters (separated from